When you read about a workshop that offers to help you build your skills around the principles of good leadership what images come to mind?

 Although this would definitely make the day more interesting.

-The dancing man is simply a bloke in a field at a festival who is dancing to the beat of his own drum, and in the process what follows below is three minutes in which the main principles of leadership are broken down and explained in a brilliant way, and in my opinion, better than any powerpoint could:
+The dancing man is simply a bloke in a field at a festival who is dancing to the beat of his own drum, and in the process what follows below is three minutes in which the main principles of leadership are broken down and explained in a brilliant way.
+In my opinion, this video describes it better than any powerpoint could:

 The reason I LOVE this video, other than the fact I learnt about some core leadership principles, is for two main reasons:

-- It’s a great example of how simply by looking at something through a different lens (in this example, a random dancing man) you can explain concepts and principles in memorable and fun ways, which really taps into the fact that we all learn differently.
+- It's a great example of how simply by looking at something through a different lens (in this example, a random dancing man) you can explain concepts and principles in memorable and fun ways.
+This really taps into the fact that we all learn information in different ways.
 For some, a power point with statistics and facts will be the best way that person takes in and retains knowledge, for others (like myself) something visual like a video with a story that I can attach the lessons and facts to is much more effective.

-- It’s just a bloody brilliant clip of people loving life, dancing and not giving a sh*t and watching how that positivity spreads outwards to everyone else around.
-It never fails to make me smile (and I hope it brought a smile to your face too!)
+- It's just a bloody brilliant clip of people loving life, dancing, not giving having a care in the world, and watching how that positivity spreads outwards to everyone else around.
+It never fails to make me smile (and I hope it brought a smile to your face too!).

 Why Am Sharing This With You?

-1. To highlight that if we are open to it there is so much we can constantly learn from everything and everyone around us in all different types of situations and in lots of types of ways.
+- To highlight that if we are open to it there is so much we can constantly learn from everything and everyone around us, in all different types of situations and in lots of types of ways.

 - Reflected on how you personally find it best to take on new information and how you can incorporate these learning styles into your daily life.

-- Reflected on how people around you might best take on information and learn best, and how to perhaps change your approach when talking to them, be that friends, family or work colleagues.
+- Reflected on how people around you might best take on information and learn best, and how to perhaps change your approach when talking to them.

-- Gone onto Youtube and watch the actual TED talk of this featured video and from that your interest was sparked and you went on to watch lots of other great TED talks that then expand your mind and challenged your thinking about lots of different interesting topics and issues
+- Gone onto youtube and watched the actual TED talk of this featured video.
+From that your interest was sparked and you went on to watch lots of other great TED talks that challenged your thinking about lots of different topics and issues

-- Noted down some new dance moves that you are going to drop on the dancefloor next time you’re on a night out.
+- Noted down some new dance moves that you're going to drop on the dancefloor next time you're on a night out.